Have you wanted to learn how to store dehydrated foods? Here's a basic guide on all you need (which is very little, actually!)

 Benefits

-- Can be recharged by putting it into your oven at 250°F to dry for 2-3 hrs.
+• Can be recharged by putting it into your oven at 250°F to dry for 2-3 hours, or just putting into your dehydrator at 160F for a few hours.

 Can Moisture Absorbers Be Reused?

-Yes - that's what makes them worth investing in.
-They aren't expensive in the first place, and can be reused!
+Yes – that’s what makes them worth investing in.
+They aren’t expensive and can be reused!

 DIY option: There is a DIY moisture absorber option to making your own desiccant packs if you'd like to try it.